raspimana/Other/README.md

-# Testing
+# Other Items
-I'm only using this for testing. :p
+I'm only using this for other stuff. :p
 Don't mind me!